-H5 The average belief of RTs on the dispersion in estimates across RTs, is correct.
+H5: The average belief of RTs on the dispersion in estimates across RTs, is correct.

 The dispersion predictions were solicited in terms of the SD measure.

-C. Statistical framework
+C. Statistical Framework

-To formalize the analysis of non-standard errors in a statistical sense, consider a set of researchers indexed by $j \in \{1, ..., J\}$.
+To formalize the analysis of NSEs in a statistical sense, consider a set of researchers indexed by $j \in \{1, \ldots, J\}$.
 All researchers are given the same sample of size K. Researchers are asked to estimate the mean of a particular object (e.g., the per-year change in market efficiency).
 All researchers independently decide on the optimal analysis path and estimate the mean accordingly.
-Collectively, let these estimates, $X_1, ..., X_J$, be distributed as:
+Collectively, let these estimates, X_1, \ldots, X_J , be distributed as where e_j is a researcher-specific mean, an RFE, and ε_j is a sampling error.
+The Central Limit Theorem (CLT) implies that, for large K, ε_j is approximately normal with mean zero and variance $\sigma{j,K}^2 = \sigma_j^2/K$, where σ_j^2 is the path-specific variance of residuals.